varigence/docs/bimlflex/user-guide/data-mart-templates.md

 ### BimlFlex Fact Loading Pattern

 Below is a diagram showing the output ETL structure that BimlFlex uses load fact tables in a Data Mart.
 The optional metadata settings and extension points are signified by shaded rectangles and dotted rectangles.
-The standard BimlFlex components are shown in solid colours.
+The standard BimlFlex components are shown in solid colors.

 Note that the pattern shows that the orchestration components are applied.
 More [information on the orchestration is documented here](orchestration.md)